5 CEO CV Examples [& Templates]

 As a current or aspiring CEO, you understand that competition in the job market is fierce.
 In fact, when you submit your application for a job advert, there may be over 100 other candidates applying.
 Increasingly, hiring managers are using Applicant Tracking System (ATS) software to filter out candidates whose CVs don’t contain enough of the desired keywords.

-Including a skills section on your resume can be the difference between Applicant Tracking System software being your best friend or your worst nightmare.
+Including a skills section on your CV can be the difference between Applicant Tracking System software being your best friend or your worst nightmare.
 That’s because, without a skills section, you’re unlikely to include the keywords ATS is searching for.

 It turns out you don’t need to be Sherlock Holmes to work out what the right skills are for the CEO position you’re interested in.
 Just have a look at the job description.
 Simple!